The Semiotics of Undressing: Wardrobe as Foreplay in Sapphic Romance

 The Threshold Audit

-It is easy to nod along with literary theory, but how do we actually apply this to our own blank pages?
-How do we ensure we aren’t rushing the excavation?
+It is easy to nod along with literary theory, but how do we apply this to our own blank pages?
+How do we decide whether an intimacy scene is rushing past meaningful choices?

-In my own drafts, when I reach a critical intimacy scene, I stop writing forward and I perform a diagnostic check.
+In my own drafts, when I reach a critical intimacy scene, I stop writing forward and perform a diagnostic check.
 I call this The Threshold Audit.
-If your scene feels slightly hollow, or if the transition from standing in the bedroom to lying in the sheets feels unearned, apply this framework to your work.
+If a scene feels slightly hollow, or if the transition from standing in the bedroom to lying in the sheets feels unearned, this framework can help identify missing character choices.

 Identify the Armour